ThReinecke/dutch_vocabulary/README.md

    Reference: [Verifying Email Addresses in Amazon SES](https://docs.aws.amazon.com/ses/latest/dg/creating-identities.html#verify-email-addresses-procedure).

 4. **Optional:**
-   You can zip the Lambda deployment package manually if you like:
+   If you make changes to the code, you will need to zip the Lambda deployment package again:
    - Use the provided `setup.sh` script or follow the steps in the script manually (might need small modifications if on Mac/Linux)
-   - Alternatively, use the pre-zipped package: `deployment_package.zip`.

 ### Deployment Steps